Coronavirus - Minimising the risk to health

 It’s also important that tenants in shared properties let the property manager and their fellow tenants know if they have symptoms, as the Government advises that the whole household should now self-isolate for 14 days.

-What is the advice for tenants who are self-isolating due to risk factors rather than developing symptoms?
+What is the advice for tenants with greater risk factors?

 If I do interact with my tenants during this time what should I be doing?

 You should consider whether it is necessary to interact with your tenant during this period.
-You should be avoiding any interactions that cannot be done from home so wherever possible you should only communicate via phone, text or email.
+You should be avoiding any interactions that cannot be done from home so wherever possible you should only communicate via phone, text, email or video chat tools such as Skype or Zoom.

-If it is absolutely essential, and you and they are not symptomatic, or being advised to self-isolate due to your risk factors, then you should practice social distancing during any visits.
+If it is absolutely essential, and you and they are not symptomatic, or being advised to shield themselves due to risk factors, then you should practice social distancing during any visits.

 You and any contractors should also ensure you are following the Government's guidance on handwashing while visiting the property.